 The Company respects and is diligent in protecting the privacy of information relating to its employees, customers and consumers.

 The Directors and Employees should carry out fair practices in dealing with the Company’s customers, suppliers, competitors, employees and other stakeholders.
 No Directors and Employees should take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts, or any other unfair dealing.
 The Company will not accept or use anyone’s else propriety information that is improperly obtained, and will not copy or otherwise misappropriate others’ copyrighted materials.

 Protection and Proper use of Company Assets

-The Directors as custodian of the Company should protect the Company’s assets against loss, theft or other misuse and ensure their efficient use.
+The Directors and Employees as custodian of the Company should protect the Company’s assets against loss, theft or other misuse and ensure their efficient use.
 All of the Company’s assets should be used for legitimate business purposes.

 Compliance with Laws, Rules and Regulations (including Insider Trading)

-The Directors shall not solicit or accept lavish gifts or gratuities or any offer, payment, promise to pay, or authorization to pay any money, or anything of value that could be interpreted to adversely affect business decisions or likely to compromise their personal or professional integrity.
+The Directors and Employees shall not solicit or accept lavish gifts or gratuities or any offer, payment, promise to pay, or authorization to pay any money, or anything of value that could be interpreted to adversely affect business decisions or likely to compromise their personal or professional integrity.

 No bribes, kickbacks or other corrupt payments in any form should be made to or for anyone for the purpose of obtaining or returning business or obtaining any other favours.